perriefidelis/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 The asserter is required to provide a “one-step proof” verifying the validity of the disputed single-step computation.
 If the asserter fails to provide the one-step proof, or the L1 verifier deems the proof invalid, they lose the challenge.

-Some notes about this type of fraud proof:
+Some notes about this type of fault proof:

-1. Multi-round interactive fraud proving is considered efficient because it minimizes the work the L1 chain must do in dispute arbitration.
+1. Multi-round interactive fault proving is considered efficient because it minimizes the work the L1 chain must do in dispute arbitration.
 Instead of replaying the entire transaction, the L1 chain only needs to re-execute one step in the rollup's execution.

 2. Bisection protocols reduce the amount of data posted on-chain (no need to publish state commits for every transaction).
 Also, optimistic rollup transactions are not constrained by Ethereum's gas limit.
 Conversely, optimistic rollups re-executing transactions must make sure an L2 transaction has a lower gas limit to emulate its execution within a single Ethereum transaction.